-CdM's tangible common equity (TCE)/risk-weighted assets was at 11.1% in the first half of 2022, which is well above the 7.4% local average.
+CdM's tangible common equity (TCE)/risk-weighted assets was at 11.4% in 2022 (11.9% as of June 2023), which is well above the 7.4% local average.
 This TCE ratio incorporates the aforementioned adjustment for minority interest and for government securities holdings.

-CdM's reported regulatory capital figures, with a Basel II Tier 1 ratio of 12.2% and a total capital adequacy ratio of 14.8% as of June 2022, were solid and above the local regulatory minima.
+CdM's reported regulatory capital figures, with a Basel II Tier 1 ratio of 12.1% and a total capital adequacy ratio of 14.5% as of December 2022 (11.8% and 14.2% as of June 2023, respectively), were solid and above the local regulatory minima.
 As of 1 January 2019, Moroccan banks had to comply with a minimum 9.0% Tier I capital ratio.

-Funding underpinned by a stable deposit base
+Funding underpinned by a stable deposit base and sound liquidity

-We expect CdM to remain predominantly deposit funded (customer deposits accounted for 85.14% of non-equity liabilities as of June 2022), with the expansion of retail activities supporting deposit collection.
-CdM's deposit base primarily comprises low-cost current and savings accounts, which represented 93% of total deposits as of June 2022.
+We expect CdM to remain predominantly deposit funded (customer deposits accounted for 85.90% of non-equity liabilities as of December 2022 and 87.0% as of June 2023), with the expansion of retail activities supporting deposit collection.
+CdM's deposit base primarily comprises low-cost current and savings accounts, which represented 90% of total deposits as of December 2022 (88% as of June 2023).

-In addition, the bank's funding base is relatively granular, with the top 20 depositors representing 10% of total deposits as of December 2021.
-The bank's market funding was modest at 7.7% of tangible banking assets as of June 2022 (11.7% as of December 2015), which is credit positive.
+In addition, the bank's funding base is relatively granular, with the top 20 depositors representing 10.5% of total deposits as of December 2022.
+The bank's market funding was modest at 7.2% of tangible banking assets as of December 2022 (5.6% as of June 2023), which is credit positive.